Ashwin987/EPL-Performance-Analysis/README.md

-EPL Team Performance Analysis Using Modeling & Visualization
+# ⚽ EPL Team Performance Analysis Using Modeling & Visualization

-Author: Ashwin Ramaseshan
+**Author:** Ashwin Ramaseshan

-Project Overview
+## Overview

-The English Premier League (EPL) is a highly competitive, financially-driven environment where club success is not always proportional to spending.
-This project investigates the primary drivers of team success over multiple seasons to identify key performance indicators and uncover teams that efficiently overperform relative to their financial resources.
+The English Premier League (EPL) is a highly competitive, financially driven environment where club success is not always proportional to spending.
+This project investigates the primary drivers of team success over multiple seasons to identify key performance indicators and uncover teams that efficiently outperform relative to their financial resources.

-Data & Methodology
+## Data & Methodology

-    Data Sources: Team-level statistics were collected from FBref and Transfermarkt.
+- **Data Sources:** Team-level statistics collected from FBref and Transfermarkt

-Preparation: Merged seasonal stats (wins, league position, net spend) with squad metrics (age, value) using R's sqldf package.
+- **Preparation:** Merged seasonal performance metrics (wins, league position, net spend) with squad characteristics (age, value) using R’s `sqldf` package

-Relative Spending Metric: Created a custom variable by dividing a team’s net spend by the league average to create a common scale for meaningful analysis.
+- **Relative Spending Metric:** Created a normalized spending measure by dividing each team’s net spend by the league average

-Clustering: Applied K-means clustering to identify "efficient buyers" who achieve high win totals despite limited resources.
+- **Clustering:** Applied K-means clustering to identify “efficient buyers” that achieve high win totals despite limited resources

-Modeling: Implemented Poisson Regression models because the target variable, Total Wins, is a count variable.
+- **Modeling:** Implemented Poisson regression models, as total wins are a count-based outcome

-Key Findings
+## Key Findings

-    Spending Impact: Relative spending is a consistent and statistically significant positive predictor (p<0.001) of total wins.
+- **Spending Impact:** Relative spending is a consistent and statistically significant positive predictor of total wins

-Squad Age: Older average squad ages showed a statistically significant negative association with total wins.
+- **Squad Age:** Older average squad age showed a statistically significant negative association with performance

-Consistency vs. Turnover: The full model revealed that Total Players Signed had a negative effect on performance, suggesting that frequent squad changes may hurt team consistency.

-Model Fit: Model 3 (Relative Spend + Age + Players Signed) was the best-fitting model with the lowest AIC (6228.9).
+- **Consistency vs. Turnover:** Higher numbers of players signed negatively impacted performance, suggesting reduced squad cohesion
+- **Model Fit:** The best-performing model included Relative Spend, Squad Age, and Players Signed (lowest AIC)

-Strategic Success: Clubs like Brighton & Hove Albion and Brentford successfully outperform their financial peers through efficient squad management.
+- **Strategic Success:** Clubs such as Brighton & Hove Albion and Brentford outperform financial peers through efficient squad management

-Tools Used
+## Tools

-    Languages: R (sqldf, glm)
+- **Languages:** R (`sqldf`, `glm`)

-Visualization: Tableau
+- **Visualization:** Tableau

-Concepts: Poisson Regression, K-Means Clustering, Feature Engineering
+## Notes
+This project focuses on understanding efficiency and performance drivers in the EPL using statistical modeling and clustering techniques.